ENZO HOME - HOME

 THE LAND IS INCORRECTLY IDENTIFIED AS SUITABLE FOR HOUSING DEVELOPMENT

-The land on which the proposed Enzo development is planned has been incorrectly identified on the Local Development Plan.
+The land on which the proposed Enzo development is planned has been misrepresented on the Local Development Plan.
 This plan states that the land is 'gently sloping' and suitable for housing development.
-However, the land is clearly industrial landfill for the majority of the site and wetlands/bog in the remaining area.
+However, the land has been both a domestic (1936-1971) and industrial (2003-2017) landfill site for the majority of its modern existence site with wetlands/peat bog covering the remaining area.

 On the Neath Port Talbot County Borough Council Local Development Plan adopted in January 2016 - (CLICK HERE for the LDP) the land at Heol-y-Glyn has been identified for housing development.
 It is described as 'gently sloping'.